-This course will give students an introduction into sociology by discussing a subject that concerns all of us: the global financial crisis and the ensuing Great Recession (or Slump).
-The course offers fundamentals for students interested in the social changes brought about in contemporary societies, and provides expertise on the social conditions and consequences of scientific and economic activities that may be taken advantage of in the fields of economics and engineering.
-(2 credits)
+This course will give students an introduction into sociology by discussing a subject that concerns all of us: the global financial crisis and the ensuing Great Recession (or Slump) whose dire consequences continue to affect the world economy to this day.
+The objective is to equip students with the tools required to make sense of this crisis in its complexity.
+A further consideration, specific to engineering

-Philosophy of Art BMEGT43A186
+Philosophy of Art